fonoster/goodtok/README.md

 If you want to contribute to this project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 (I am still working on this section; please come soon.)

-## Questions

-If you have any questions about this project, please look at the [organization's profile](https://github.com/fonoster) to find the most up-to-date contact information for us.

 ## Known Issues